 So, in the output Cell D5, our formula to find the maximum donation amount on day 1 will be:

 After pressing Enter, you’ll get the return value for the first day.
 Now, by filling down the next output cell, you’ll get the maximum amount of donation from the second day.
 As you’re using the INDIRECT function here to lock a range of cells from other worksheets, so you don’t have to use the Dollar($) symbol to define absolute cell references.

 7. Using Cell Reference from Another Workbook with INDIRECT Function

 We can also use and copy cell references from another workbook by using the INDIRECT function.
-The screenshot below represents a workbook named Donation Data that is open with Day 1 spreadsheet.
+The screenshot below represents a workbook named Donation Data that is open with the Day 1 spreadsheet.
 We’ll extract the value of the Cell C7 to another workbook with an INDIRECT formula.
-Please keep in mind you must keep reference workbook open while extracting data from that workbook.
+Please keep in mind you must keep the reference workbook open while extracting data from that workbook.

 📌 Step 1: